code-kern-ai/bricks/generators/paths/url_keyword_parser/code_snippet_refinery.md

 REMOVE_NONE_ENGLISH:bool = False # only use words that are part of nltk.corpus words
-REMOVE_STOPWORDS:bool = True # only uses words that are not part of nltk.corpus stopwords REMOVE_HEX_LIKE:bool = True # remove things that look like hex or numbers TEXT_SEPERATOR:str = ", " # joins resulting keywords on
+REMOVE_STOPWORDS:bool = True # only uses words that are not part of nltk.corpus stopwords REMOVE_HEX_LIKE:bool = True # remove things that look like hex or numbers TEXT_SEPARATOR:str = ", " # joins resulting keywords on
 SPLIT_REGEX:str = "\W" # possible regex, default is any none word char e.g. \W|_ to include underscores WORD_WHITE_LIST:List[str] = None # optional, specify words that are exempt form remove checks